2005 Stinkers Bad Movie Awards

-The 28th Stinkers Bad Movie Awards were released by the Hastings Bad Cinema Society in 2006 to honour the worst films the film industry had to offer in 2005.
+The 28th Stinkers Bad Movie Awards were released by the Hastings Bad Cinema Society on March 3, 2006, to honour the worst films the film industry had to offer in 2005.
 The most nominated film of the year was Son of the Mask with ten nominations, which also had five wins.
 While the usual rotation of categories happened, one notable award introduced was the "Annie" Award; this was meant to call out a film for raising ticket admission prices to inflate box office receipts just like Annie back in 1982.
 The award, handpicked by Stinkers founders Ray Wright and Mike Lancaster, went to The Producers, as listed below.
 Dishonorable mentions are also featured for Worst Picture (33 total).